tarikh03/K2View-Academy/articles/demo_project/DPM_Demo_Project/03_Auto_Sync/03_04_Auto_Sync_Submit_a_First_Request.md

 ![image](/articles/demo_project/DPM_Demo_Project/images/02_01_DSAR_Fulfillment_Submitted_Request_Customer.png)

-Copy the Request ID from left-most filed of the table, so you can search for it when performing the fulfillment steps described in the following sections of this tutorial.

 Note the progress bar below the **Request ID**.
 It indicates the progress of the fulfillment process as part of the expected duration until the request is completed.